JaqiKal/pixavibe/TESTING.md

 </Col>
 ```

-- Error Missing form label in PostsPAge.js.
+- Error: Missing form label in PostsPage.js.
 A form control does not have a corresponding label: <br>
   This was solved by adding a form label for search input.

 ```